CSC207-UofT/course-project-group-044/design-document.md

 <!---        a summary of what each group member has been working on and plans to work on next -->

-Alyssa Rosenzweig: scheduler logic, code review, design document.
+Alyssa Rosenzweig: scheduler, code review, design document.